foxbunny/javascript-by-example/type-detection.md

 you have multiple types you need to test for.
 In this particular case, using `Array.isArray()` makes more sense.

-Prior to EcmaScript 6, setting default argument values was also done using type detection.
+Prior to ECMAScript 6, setting default argument values was also done using type detection.
 For instance:

 ```